prettier/prettier-vscode/README.md

 #### prettier.jsxBracketSameLine (default: false)
 If true, puts the `>` of a multi-line jsx element at the end of the last line instead of being alone on the next line

-#### prettier.parser (default: 'babylon')
+#### prettier.parser (default: 'babylon') - Javascript only
 Which parser to use.
-Valid options are 'flow' and 'babylon'
+Valid options are 'flow' and 'babylon'.

 #### prettier.semi (default: true)
 Whether to add a semicolon at the end of every line (semi: true),